Roxi D'lite: Background

-Roxi D'Lite resides in Detroit, Michigan and is of Métis.
+Roxi D'Lite resides in Detroit, Michigan and is Métis.
 As a child she studied gymnastics and later trained in aerial acrobatics with a former Cirque Du Soleil performer while performing feature shows in gentlemen's clubs which is where she learned and developed her unique style of burlesque.

 Dance

 She began dancing while finishing the graphic design program at St. Clair College.
 She discovered burlesque by accident in 2005 while working as a dancer in a couples club.
 She drew her inspiration from both old Hollywood glamour as well as Miss Piggy, and developed retro-inspired striptease acts.
 After an audience member praised her for "bringing back burlesque", she then studied its culture and history.
 The Windsor Star notes, "Ironically, Roxi would never have been able to immerse herself in old-time burlesque if it weren’t for modern technology."
 Mixing the old and the new has become the hallmark for Roxi, often mixing classic-burlesque themes with modern props, pole tricks and aerial acrobatics.